Quantizations of conical symplectic resolutions I: local and global structure: Convolution and twisting

 \begin{lemma} If $w\eta$ is an ample class on $\fM_i$, then for any $\la$, the class $\la+k\eta$ lies in $\Pi_{i,w}$ for all but finitely many $k\in \Z_{\geq 0}$. \end{lemma}

 \begin{proof} Recall from Remark \ref{chambers} that the chamber of $\cH$ indexed by $(i,w)$ is equal to the $w$ translate of the ample cone of $\fM_i$.
 Since $w\eta$ is ample on $\fM_i$, so is $w(\la+k\eta)$ when $k$ is sufficiently large.
-The fact that localization holds at $w(\la+k\eta)$ for large $k$ follows from Corollary \ref{large quantizations}. \end{proof}
+The fact that localization holds at $w(\la+k\eta)$ for large $k$ follows from Corollary \ref{large quantizations}, and Theorem \ref{derived-local} shows the required derived localization statements.
+The fact that there are only finitely many elements of $I$ shows that only finitely many $k$ need to be removed. \end{proof}

 Let $A_\la$ be the invariant section ring of the quantization with period $\la$.
 (Note that, by Corollary \ref{same-sections}, the ring $A_\la$ does not depend on the choice of resolution of $\fM_0$.)
-For any pair of elements $\la,\la'\in\Pi$ that differ by an integral class, let
+For any pair of elements $\la,\la'\in H^2(\fM;\C)$ that differ by an integral class, let

 be the functor obtained by derived tensor product with the bimodule $\bi$.
 For any $\la\in\Pi$ and $w\in W$, let

 be the equivalence obtained from the isomorphism of Proposition \ref{Weyl rings}.
 Note that the compatibility in the statement of Proposition \ref{Weyl rings} implies that the composition $\Phi^{w\la}_{w^{-1}}\circ\Phi^{\la}_w$ is naturally isomorphic to the identity functor.